SINTEF-AppliedCompSci/MRST/readMes/chemModel_computeActivities.md

 # computeActivities

-Computes the acitivities of aqueous species from state using the extended Davies equaiton.
+Computes the activities of aqueous species from state using the extended Davies equation.

 ## SYNOPSIS
 ~~~~